Follow them or perish

 Traffic dropped by up to 90% across the board, and earnings plummeted.

 Every platform does this.
-No matter where you write, you’re sitting on a one-legged stool if you rely 100% on another platform for your business.
+No matter where you write, if you rely 100% on one platform for your writing, you’re sitting on a one-legged stool

 Yes, start with one and begin to grow, but have a plan for how to diversify.